Vietnam Historical Trip, Day 8: Da Nang to Hanoi

 Water fountain in the middle of Dong Xuan Market

 Then we headed to the Hoan Kiem Lake to take picture with the red ornate wooden bridge as the background.
 The bridge leads to Ngoc Son Temple.
-At dusk, we backed to the hotel to call the day.
+At dusk, we backed to the hotel to call it a day.

 We didn't take the chance to take picture on the bridge